jitpack/jitpack.io/PRIVATE.md

 1. Sign In on https://jitpack.io
 2. Click on your username (https://jitpack.io/w/user)
-3. Enter your Bibucket user and App Password
+3. Enter your Bitbucket user and App Password

 Your user page also shows your access token that you should use in your build tool (Gradle/Maven/Sbt).